 Transactions are key to every Dapp.
-But for your users to transact, they must have a wallet, connect to the right network, and have some ETH.
+But for your users to transact, they must have a wallet, connect to the right network, and have some ETH for gas.
 There is a lot of room for error.
 If your users struggle to transact, this reflects poorly on your Dapp.

 Given the above, it is crucial for you to provide users with clear directions.
 You cannot rely on wallet UX alone to ensure that your users transact successfully.